 - Are there any re-occurences of any of these factors?

-In that case, the more you insist that the dog stops barking, the more the dog will suffer a conflict if the barking trigger remains.
+In that case, the more you insist that your dog stops barking, the more your dog will suffer a conflict if the barking trigger remains.

-German Shepherd Barking and Neighbours
+German Shepherd Barking and Neighbors